container-storage-interface/spec/spec.md

       // The SP MUST also support PUBLISH_UNPUBLISH_VOLUME.
       LIST_VOLUMES_PUBLISHED_NODES = 10;

+      // Value 11 was VOLUME_CONDITION, an alpha API that has been
+      // removed.
       reserved 11;

       // Indicates the SP supports the ControllerGetVolume RPC.